Time: 9:00 AM to 11:00 AM UTC+8

 IAHR is inviting institutions, professionals, and stakeholders to participate in a high-level meeting that will bring together leading hydro-environment engineering and research institutes from around the world.
 The objective is present the key findings of the Global Water Institutes Report on Digital Transformation of the Water Sector – Accelerators and Risks initiative.
-The meeting will be held in the frame of the 41st IAHR World Congress in Singapore from 22 to 27 June 2025.
+The meeting will be held in the frame of the 41st IAHR World Congress on June 26 2025, from 9:00 AM to 11:00 AM, at the Singapore EXPO.

 More than 120 organisations have participated in the IAHR Global Water Institutes Survey on Digital Transformation in the Water Sector, providing outstanding input that will help shape the future of digital water management.
 This survey aims to gather insights from leadings water institutions to inform a report on digital transformation.